 For Dubia roach breeding projects, knowing a little about how fast Dubia roaches are supposed to grow can save time and even help identify problems that may have otherwise gone undetected.
 This comes in handy at every stage – from planning and development to existing colony maintenance.

 How to stop a die off fast before it destroys your entire Dubia roach breeding colony.
 This in-depth guide helps you figure out the cause, take action to stop the decline, and decide what steps to take to prevent it from ever happening again.
 Dubia roach die-offs are common, but they can be managed.

 Are your roaches reproducing slowly or not at all?
-Are you having other problems with your breeding colony?
-While Dubia roaches are extraordinarily healthy feeders, the trade-off seems to be that they are prone to trouble and can be difficult to breed.
+Are you having other production problems with a breeder colony?
+While Dubia roaches are extraordinarily healthy feeders, the trade-off is that they can be fussy and slow to multiply.
 Get help identifying and fixing common Dubia roach breeding problems.